square/connect-api-examples/connect-examples/v2/node_bookings/README.md

 ### Set up your seller account

-To run this app, your seller account must have appointments enabled.
-The appointments service is free in the `sandbox` environment and incurs service charges in the `production` environment.
-We recommend using the `sandbox` environment for development and testing purposes.
+To run this application, your seller account must have appointments enabled.
+The appointments service is free in the Sandbox environment and may incur service charges in the Production environment.
+You should use the Sandbox environment for development and testing purposes.

-To set up the apointments service in `sandbox`, follow these steps:
+To set up the appointments service in the Sandbox, follow these steps:

 #### 1. Initialize test data

-1. Ensure your `.env` file has `ENVIRONMENT` set to `sandbox` and provide sandbox environment values for `SQUARE_ACCESS_TOKEN` and `SQUARE_LOCATION_ID`
+a.
+Ensure that your *.env* file has `ENVIRONMENT` set to `Sandbox` and provides the Sandbox environment values for `SQUARE_ACCESS_TOKEN` and `SQUARE_LOCATION_ID`.

-1. Run the seeding script provided in this sample app to create some services and staff members:
+b.
+Run the seeding script provided in this sample application to create some services and staff members:

    `npm run seed`

-   This command will create the following appointment services in your account:
+   This command creates the following appointments services in your account:

    * Hair Color Treatment
    * Women's Haircut
    * Men's Haircut